-Operational Risk is monitored through regular self-assessment processes, at least annually.
-The purpose is to assess the quality of internal controls, ensure that all material operational risks are captured and reassessed in a systematic and timely manner and identify areas of improvements.
-To determine the potential operational risk exposures, the assessments, as a minimum, take the following elements into consideration:
+All risks (incl. operational risk) are identified, assessed, and monitored through regular selfassessment processes (RCSAs), at least annually.
+The analysis also includes the assessment of the quality of internal controls, ensures that all material operational risks are captured and reassessed in a systematic and timely manner and identifies possible areas of improvements.